projectacrn/acrn-hypervisor/doc/tutorials/realtime_performance_tuning.rst

 So, we define the starting point of the critical section as ``next`` and the ending point as ``now``.

-Log and trace data collection
+Log and Trace Data Collection
 =============================

 #.
 Add time stamps (in TSC) at ``next`` and ``now``.
 #.
 Capture the log with the above time stamps in the RTVM.
 #.
 Capture the ``acrntrace`` log in the Service VM at the same time.

-Offline analysis
+Offline Analysis
 ================

 #.
 Convert the raw trace data to human readable format.